We

 the clavichord has vanished!
 Again,

-Faraday plays dumb and says there has
+Faraday plays dumb, saying there has

 never been a clavichord in Windom.
-Andrea
+Beginning to question her sanity,

 to her room, where Jennifer waits in hiding